hiddenpath/ai-lib/docs/USING_WITH_OPENAI_COMPATIBLE_GATEWAYS.md

 > INTERNAL DRAFT — NOT FOR PUBLICATION

-This guide shows how to route ai-lib traffic through an OpenAI-compatible gateway (e.g., Helicone AI Gateway) while keeping your Rust code unchanged at the application layer.
+This guide shows how to route ai-lib traffic through an OpenAI-compatible gateway (e.g., OpenRouter, Helicone AI Gateway) while keeping your Rust code unchanged at the application layer.

 > Scope: client-side configuration only.
 No changes to ai-lib modules are required.